 Catherine finished her look with Kiki McDonough Citrine Pear Drop Earrings.

-Next, we will see Duchess on May 14th when she will visit Bletchley Park.
+Next, we will see The Duchess of Cambridge on May 14th when she will visit Bletchley Park.